Orange-OpenSource/fiware-openlpwa-iotagent/README.md

 ### How to generate a docker image

+⚠️ Before generating a new image from a new version of the generic agent, make sure :
+  - you have made a Maven Install of the new version
+  - you have modified the Dockerfile according to the new version of the generated Jar

 In order to generate a docker image, you must use the build command by providing it the Dockerfile.

 Inside the directory containing the docker-compose-.yml file ( usually at the root of the project), use the command :